chicagocamps/chicagocamps.org/source/updates/2018-06-03-2018-convince-the-person-you-need-to-convince-so-you-can-attend-prototypes-process-play-2018.html.markdown

 related_event: prototyes-process-play-2018
 ---

+## Improving Your Design Leadership Skills

 Here at Chicago Camps, we&#8217;ve scoured the internet to review a whole bunch of the best (and frankly, the worst) &#8220;<a href="https://www.google.com/search?q=convince+your+boss+conference" rel="nofollow">Convince Your &lt;Boss&gt;</a>&#8221; posts so that we could not start our first one from scratch.
 Then we refined that to be more specific toward <a href="https://www.google.com/search?q=convince+your+boss+design+conference" rel="nofollow">Design</a>, and we found some results that considered a lot of things we would be remiss if we overlooked, so we&#8217;ve mashed together a bunch of the key themes from all of those other posts to make this one better.

 #### BLUF / TLDR (Bottom Line Up Front / Too Long Didn&#8217;t Read):

 <ul class="list-ul">
   <li>If you don&#8217;t live in Chicago, it can cost you $917 - $1,504ish to attend our design leadership conference <a href="/events/2018/prototypes-process-play/">Prototypes, Process &amp; Play</a>.</li>
-  <li>You&#8217;re going to learn from deeply experienced professionals leading the design field, learn practical approaches to solving the problems you face today, network with others who can help you after the event, and save a lot of money over other events.</li>
+  <li>You&#8217;re going to learn and enhance your design leadership skills from deeply experienced professionals leading the design field, learn practical approaches to solving the problems you face today, network with others who can help you after the event, and save a lot of money over other events.</li>
   <li>Our <a href="/events/2018/prototypes-process-play/#schedule">schedule</a> is amazing and says a lot on its own!</li>
   <li>There&#8217;s a letter that you can copy/paste and update to send to whomever you need to convince at the bottom, if you need it.</li>
   <li>There&#8217;s a discount code at the bottom, too!</li>
 </ul>

 READMORE

+<div id="the-event"></div>

 ## The Event: Prototypes, Process &amp; Play